IliasGeoSo/High_Throughput_MPRA_Non_B_DNA/README.md

 The folder Volcano contains the tables with the relative expression difference and p-value for Non-B DNA motifs and Transcription Factors.

 The folder TSS contains the single base-pair resolution of the occurrences of each Non-B DNA motif.

+The folder Nucleotide_resolution_plots contains scripts the mutational enrichment of Non-B DNA motifs relative to different mutation categories.